bobbyy16/google-automation/readme.md

 7. **Slack Setup:**

    - Create a webhook URL for sending notifications.
-   - Get webhook url by enabling IncomingWebhooks and creating new Webhook URL.
+   - Get webhook url by enabling IncomingWebhooks and creating new Webhook URL [watch video tutorial](https://www.youtube.com/watch?v=sxtC40gUS2A)
    - Use the `SLACK_WEBHOOK_URL` from the `.env` file as the webhook URL.

 8. **Google Apps Script:**